Implementing a continuous improvement program at your company can seem like a daunting project, but it isn't as difficult as it sounds.

 - Less than ideal delivery appointments

-Phase Two: Identify Main Problem
+Phase 2: Identify Main Problem

 The problem should address the discrepancy between where you are and where you want to be.